 You deserve to have everything in your wardrobe make you feel amazing.
 This is your space and can reflect your personality like no other place in your home so make the most of it.

-How do I declutter my wardrobe?
+How to declutter your wardrobe?

 Prepare yourself with coffee, music and some time to yourself – firstly, put some music on, make a cup of tea or coffee and make it fun.
 Try to find a time when you do it all in one go, getting everything out, trying it on, sorting it etc. If that’s not possible or realistic then break it into sections.
 Do one section today, one tomorrow etc. Just make sure you are equally positive and ruthless on each day or you’ll end up with an unbalanced wardrobe with a couple of trousers but a million tops!